arackcheev/master/servicenodeSETUP.md

    * Take note of these generated outputs as they will be needed in the configuration files

 * Go to [Google](www.google.com) and search "whats my ip".
 Your Public IP address will be displayed.
 Take note of this address as it will be needed in the configuration files.
+   * Main-net users use IP_address:?????
+   * Test-net users use IP_address:41474

 * Navigate to your Blocknet data directory (default is: `%appdata%/roaming/blocknetdx/`)
    * Create/edit the `servicenode.conf` file (`/blocknetdx/testnet4/` for testnet users)